-Contracted Providers and Facilities must allow Molina to use its performance data collected in accordance with the Provider's or facility's contract.
-The use of performance data may include, but is not limited to, the following: (1) development of Quality Improvement activities; (2) public reporting to consumers; (3) preferred status designation in the network; (4) and/or reduced Member cost sharing.
+Contracted Providers and Facilities must allow Molina to use its performance data collected in accordance with the Provider Agreement with Molina.
+The use of performance data may include but is not limited to the following:

+- 1. Development of quality improvement activities - 2.
+Public reporting to consumers - 3.
+Preferred status designation in the network - Reduced Member cost sharing